13 Lucky Dogs With Blue Eyes

 #1.
 Siberian Husky

-As such, they are considered a natural blue-eyed dog breed.
-But they are also famously friendly and good-natured, making them great family pets.
+Siberian Huskies are a popular breed known for their thick fur coats and striking blue eyes.
+These naturally blue-eyed dogs are also famously friendly and good-natured, making them great family pets.

-Siberian Huskies were originally bred as working dogs, and they still retain some of those instincts.
-They are high-energy dogs who love to run and play, and they need plenty of exercise to stay happy and healthy.
-But with the right amount of activity, a Siberian Husky can make an excellent companion for anyone looking for an active, loving dog.
+Originally bred as working dogs, Huskies are high-energy and love to run and play.
+They need plenty of exercise to stay happy and healthy.
+With the right amount of activity, a Siberian Husky can be an excellent companion for an active, loving home.

-Because they are strong-willed, they should begin training early and obtain mental stimulation daily to prevent problems.
+Because they are strong-willed, early training and daily mental stimulation are essential to prevent behavioral issues.

 #2.
 Weimaraner